kameryn1811/Bandcamp-Player/README.md

 * **Shuffle & Repeat** - Multiple shuffle and repeat modes for varied listening.
 * **Volume Control** - Adjustable volume with visual feedback.
 * **Dark Theme** - Beautiful dark interface that's easy on the eyes.

-A compact, convenient Python-based mini player for streaming music directly from Bandcamp.
-Perfect for previewing albums and discovering new music you want to support.

 *The main player interface with compact playlist, regular/mini/micro and nano modes.*